-- Acute cough, which begins suddenly and lasts 2-3 weeks.
+- Acute cough begins suddenly and lasts for two to three weeks.

-- Subacute cough (also called persistent cough), which stays after an infection and lasts 3-8 weeks.
+- Subacute cough is one that stays around after you’ve had an infection and lasts three to eight weeks.

 Who is more likely to experience a cough?

 Anyone can get a cough.
-Cough is the most common symptom reported in the offices of healthcare providers.
+A cough is the most common symptom reported in healthcare providers' offices.

 What are the most common causes of a cough?